 Gambia Country Report

-Industrial action has been rare due to former president Yahya Jammeh's threatening of union leaders and workers alike, and the habit of organising is likely to take time to acquire.
-Corruption is less significant than in most of West Africa, but is likely to ramp up gradually now the threat of possibly severe official retribution has been removed.
+Industrial action has been rare due to former president Yahya Jammeh's regime's threatening of union leaders and workers alike, and the habit of organising strikes is likely to take time to acquire.
+Corruption is less significant than in most of West Africa, but is likely to increase gradually now the threat of possibly severe official retribution has been removed.
 Demands for facilitation payments had in any case remained common despite Jammeh's public claim of zero tolerance for such practices.
-Power and water shortages have become more frequent in the second half of 2017.
+Power and water shortages have become more frequent since the second half of 2017.

-The Senegalese commander of the ECOMIG peacekeeping force in Gambia warned in July 2017 that exiled high-ranking former officials were plotting with hostile elements of the security forces still employed in Gambia.
-He added that members of death squads known as Jungulars have fled to Mauritania, Guinea, and Guinea-Bissau, and they would form the nucleus of a putative terrorist group aimed at destabilising the country.
-President Barrow has contended that such claims are exaggerated yet a group of 10 soldiers were charged with a treason plot in November 2017.
+The Senegalese commander of the ECOMIG peacekeeping force in Gambia warned in July 2017 that exiled high-ranking former officials were plotting with hostile elements of the Gambian security forces.
+President Barrow has contended such claims are exaggerated, yet asked in January 2018 for the ECOMIG contingent to be doubled to 1,000 after previously being phased down.
+Only in September 2018 did Gambian soldiers take over responsibility for guarding the presidency when a group of 200 returned from training in Senegal.
 The risk of kidnap, sporadic armed attacks, and robbery by Casamance rebels along southern highways is diminishing further.